How to Do Sublimation: Master Dark Shirts, Mugs at Home

 ---|---|

-Peels over time | Becomes part of the fabric |
+Peels or cracks over time | Bonds to fabric for lasting results |

-Works on cotton | Requires polyester or coatings |
+Works on cotton | Needs polyester or coated surfaces |

 The Dark Fabric Dilemma, Solved: